 It was during the final phase of this works that the department identified that a significant project was to commence to replace the experimental chilled water installation and that given the extent and nature of the asbestos upon the site detailed planning processes would be necessary to ensure the smooth operation of the building whilst achieving the project completion on time.

 We were approached by the University to assist with the design of the asbestos elements of this project and join the project management team as the asbestos project managers.
 Our work commenced with a detailed review of the requirements for the chilled water installation, followed by an analysis of the areas that would need to be accessed and the impact the works would have upon and asbestos materials.

-In March 2012 following this detailed process we were able to produce tender documentation for the asbestos removal works.
+Following this detailed process we were able to produce tender documentation for the asbestos removal works.
 Using the Universities approved list of contractors prices were sought for the works and alongside the client we undertook both a quality and cost based assessment to determine which contractor would be successful.